 - Fugitive dust will be controlled by wetting soils with a mobile water tank and hose, or by delaying ground disturbing activities until site conditions are not windy.
 Prior to any vehicular traffic related to the cultivation, 6" gravel/crushed rock will be freshly layered onto the roadway to mitigate any air quality impacts from dust/debris. - Wildfire prevention will be achieved by maintaining the project grounds.
 The entire vegetative area surrounding the cultivation area will be well trimmed in order to reduce fire fuel load.
-All gasoline and diesel-powered equipment will only be used by trained personnel and will be turned off and stored indoors when not in use.
-Any equipment that has the potential to cause a fire will be used when only 2 or more individuals are actively present to prevent any accidents. - Straw wattles will be placed around the entire cultivation area in order to prevent sediment runoff and erosion into natural drainages.
+All gasoline and diesel-powered equipment will only be used by trained personnel and will be turned off and stored indoors when not in use. - Straw wattles will be placed around the cultivation area in order to prevent sediment runoff and erosion into natural drainages.